OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 ## Geometry and volumes

+### Overview

 Volumes are the components that make up the simulation geometry.
-Following Geant4 logic, a volume contains information about its shape, its placement in space, possibly its material, and possibly settings about physics modeling within that volume.
+Following Geant4 logic, a volume contains information about its shape, its placement in space, its material, and possibly settings about physics modeling within that volume.
 In Gate, all these properties are stored and handled in a single volume object.
 Volumes are managed by the VolumeManager.

 Volumes can be created in two ways:

-1) With the `add_volume` command.
-In this case, a volume  is created according to the specified volume type and the volume object is returned.
+1) With the `add_volume` command, providing the type of the volume as string argument.
+It is mandatory to provide a unique name as well.
+A volume is created according to the specified volume type and the volume object is returned.
 Example:

 ```python